- BFF Home

 If Christ doesn't impact our lives, then He is not known to our lives!

-Check out the BFF Biblical Training DVD has an incredible amount of training materials including easy to view and print pdfs, powerpoints, audio mp3 and even videos.
+Check out the BFF Biblical Training Library has an incredible amount of training materials including easy to view and print pdfs, powerpoints, audio mp3 and even videos.
 We allow you to copy. modify and distribute material for teaching or personal edification.
 You don't need to ask!

 Or see BFF's Resource Center for purchasing this low cost DVD along with BFF's quality training material.